zitadel/zitadel/docs/docs/quickstarts/identity-proxy/oauth2-proxy.md

 Set a redirect URL.
 After users authenticate, ZITADEL will redirect them to this URL.
-Set your URL to the domain where the proxy will deploy.
-You can also use the default, `http://127.0.0.1:4180/oauth2/callback`.
+The redirect URL here must match with the redirect URL in the [proxy configuration](#authentication-example).

 > If you are following along with the sample project,
-> set the Allowed Callback URL to <http://localhost:4200/auth/callback>.
+> set the **Allowed Callback URL** to <http://localhost:4200/auth/callback>.
 > You will also have to set dev mode to `true`.
 > This enables unsecure http for the moment.

 After users log out, you can redirect users back to a route on your application.
-To do so, add an optional redirect in the post redirectURI field.
+To do so, add an optional redirect in the post redirectURL field.

 **Continue** and **Create** the application.

 ### Client ID and Secret

 After you create your app, a popup will show your clientID and secret.
-Copy these&mdash;
+Copy these &mdash;
 you'll use them in the next step.

 > Note: If you lose your secret, you can regenerate it later.

-## OAuth 2.0 Proxy Setup
+## OAuth 2.0 Proxy setup

-### Authentication Example
+Use this example configuration for your OAuth 2.0 Proxy setup:

 ```toml
 provider = "oidc"